> Setting a Bar-Mitzvah in Israel > Additional Locations for a Bar-Mitzvah Ceremony in Israel

 Bar/Bat-Mitzvah at Katzrin Talmudic village, Golan Heights

-Bar/Bat-Mitzvah at Magdala
+Bar/Bat-Mitzvah in Magdala Ancient Synagogue

-Set along the western shores of the Sea of Galilee, Magdala was once a prosperous Jewish town of fisherman and fish merchants.
-In 67 CE, however, Magdala was attacked, conquered and destroyed by the Romans.
-It was eventually abandoned.
-The main market of the ancient town was already exposed in the 1970’s, but only until 2009 new excavations were discovered for the first time at a synagogue at the edge of the town.
-This synagogue, which dates to the first century CE, is one of the oldest ever found in Israel.
-The structure is rather humble in size, but was originally decorated with a mosaic floor and its walls were painted with strong colors (a fresco).
 Relating to Mary Magdalene, the site is owned and maintained by the Roman Catholic Church, and most of its visitors are Christian Pilgrimage groups.
-However, the site also welcomes Jewish groups and setting Jewish events.
-A Bar-Mitzvah or Bat-Mitzvah ceremony at the ancient synagogue of Magdala is a great choice for any Jewish family of any denomination, but it seems to be a PERFECT location for a mixed family of Jews and Christians, and/or for Messianic Jewish families.
-Adjacent to the synagogue, the new Magdala Hotel (opened in 2019) can be a wonderful place for a reception or a celebratory meal, and a place to stay.
+However, the site also welcomes Jewish groups and sets Jewish events.
+A Bar-Mitzvah or Bat-Mitzvah ceremony at the ancient synagogue of Magdala is an excellent choice for any Jewish family of any denomination.
+Still, it seems a PERFECT location for a mixed family of Jews and Christians and Messianic Jewish families.
+Adjacent to the synagogue, the new Magdala Hotel (opened in 2019) can be a wonderful place for a reception or a celebratory meal and a place to stay.
 A Bar/Bat-Mitzvah event at Magdala will be a memory to cherish for a lifetime!

 Bar/Bat-Mitzvah at the Ancient Synagogue of Bar’am